jopadan/strleni/README.md

 # strleni

-caculate the string length of an integer to string conversion
+calculates the string length of an integer to string conversion